LibbyH52/Cereal-Data-Dashboard/README.md

 details.

 ## Deployment
+This site was created in the Cloud9 IDE.
+I used git for version control.
+The code was then pushed to the GitHub master branch and deployed using GitHub Pages.
-This site was deployed using GitHub Pages and can be found [here:](https://libbyh52.github.io/Cereal-Data-Dashboard/) Local deployment was not used for this project.
+The live site can be found [here:](https://libbyh52.github.io/Cereal-Data-Dashboard/) Local deployment was not used for this project.